Daniel Ramada

-Daniel Edgardo Ramada Piendibene (born September 16, 1950) is a Uruguayan theologian, academic, diplomat, and consultant, recognised for his contributions to political science, theology, and international relations. and diplomat.
+Daniel Edgardo Ramada Piendibene (born September 16, 1950) is a Uruguayan theologian, academic, diplomat, and consultant, recognised for his contributions to political science, theology, and international relations. diplomat.
 He has served as Uruguay’s Ambassador to the Holy See from 2011 to 2015 and continues to be the Uruguayan Ambassador to the Sovereign Military Order of Malta, and has held prominent roles in academia, public service, and the private sector.

 The Uruguayan diplomatic representative studied at the Colegio y Liceo del Sagrado Corazón (Padres Jesuitas) in Montevideo and also attended the Instituto de Estudios Humanísticos y Clásicos de la Compañía de Jesús.
 He holds a degree in Theology from the University of Fribourg and a Doctorate in Political Science.

 Early life and education

 Ramada was born in Montevideo, Uruguay.
 He attended Colegio y Liceo del Sagrado Corazón (Jesuits) for his secondary education, later joining the Novitiate of the Society of Jesus in Córdoba, Argentina, where he studied literature and humanities at the Institute of Letters and Classical Humanities.
 He completed further secondary studies in law at the Instituto Alfredo Vázquez Acevedo (IAVA) in Montevideo.

 He pursued a law degree at the Faculty of Law and Social Sciences, University of the Republic (UDELAR), Montevideo, and began his academic career as a research assistant and later as a lecturer in political science and sociology at UDELAR and the Escuela Universitaria de Servicio Social.

 Ramada’s academic journey continued with advanced theological studies at the Instituto Teológico del Uruguay (ITU) and the Faculty of Theology at the University of Fribourg, Switzerland, specialising in patrology and early Christian texts.
 He later earned a PhD in Political Science from Atlantic International University, USA.